HMS Argyll (1904): Construction and service

 Argyll, named to commemorate the Scottish county, was laid down at Scotts Shipbuilding & Engineering at their Greenock shipyard on 25 March 1902 and was launched on 3 March 1904.
 She was completed in December 1905 and was assigned to the 1st Cruiser Squadron of the Channel Fleet in January 1906.
+On 25 April 1907, Argyll, along with the cruisers Hampshire, Roxburgh and Good Hope, arrived at Hampton Roads from Bermuda for the opening of the Jamestown Tercentennial Exposition.
 She was transferred to the 5th Cruiser Squadron of the Atlantic Fleet in 1909.
-Two years later she was detached from the squadron to escort the Royal Yacht Medina during the King's trip to the Delhi Durbar in India in 1911–12.
+Two years later, she was detached from the squadron to escort the Royal Yacht Medina during the King's trip to the Delhi Durbar in India in 1911–12.
 She ran aground in Plymouth Sound on 28 December 1912.
-The following year she was assigned to the 3rd Cruiser Squadron of the Second Fleet.
+The following year, she was assigned to the 3rd Cruiser Squadron of the Second Fleet.

 The squadron was assigned to the Grand Fleet in mid-1914 as the Navy mobilised for war.
 It spent much of its time with the Grand Fleet reinforcing the patrols near the Shetland and Faeroe Islands and the Norwegian coast where Argyll captured a German merchantman on 6 August.
 She ran aground on the Bell Rock near Dundee on 28 October 1915 at coordinates 56°26′N 2°23.5′W at night during a storm.
 During the war, lighthouses were ordered to switch their lights off for fear of assisting German U-boats in their operations, and the light was only turned on by special permission.
-En route Argyll sent a signal requesting the light to be turned on, but the lighthouse did not have a radio and could only contacted by boat or visual signals.
+En route Argyll sent a signal requesting the light to be turned on, but the lighthouse did not have a radio and could only be contacted by boat or visual signals.
 Attempts to notify the lighthouse failed, but the ship was not notified of the failure and proceeded in the expectation of using the light.
 Soon afterwards, she ran aground at 04:30, suffering extensive damage to much of the hull and starting a fire.
 Two destroyers, Hornet and Jackal, were sent and rescued her entire crew without serious injury.

 The Navy salvaged all of the valuable items on board, including her guns, and she was demolished by the salvage team.
-In 1970 her two propellers were recovered by divers and sold for scrap.
+In 1970, her two propellers were recovered by divers and sold for scrap.
 She remains a diveable wreck.